peterbrittain/asciimatics/doc/source/io.rst

 a KeyboardEvent with ``key_code`` 97, which is ``ord('a')``.
 If you press the same key with caps lock on, you will get 65, which is ``ord('A')``.
 If you press 'F7' you will always get ``KEY_F7`` irrespective of the caps lock.

+As of V1.7, you can also get keyboard events for Unicode characters outside the ASCII character set.
+These will also return the ordinal representation of the unicode character, just like the previous support for ASCII characters.

 MouseEvent
 ^^^^^^^^^^